pimlott/rlwrap-jdb/README.md

       rlwrap-jdb [OPT]...
 [RLWRAP-OPT]...
 PROG [ARG]...
     Run PROG with command-line editing and history as well as handy aliases, command repetition, and breakpoint completion for jdb.
-Note PROG doesn't have to be jdb; it could be an application startup script, a mvn exec:exe invocation, etc. that eventually calls jdb.
+Note PROG doesn't have to be jdb; it could be an application startup script, a mvn exec:exec invocation, etc. that eventually calls jdb.

     Options: